Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Conclusion and Future Work

-In this paper, the Global Contrast Mask Autoencoder (GCMAE), a self-supervised learning method is proposed, which improves MAE's general representation ability by introducing contrastive learning, and achieves state-of-the-art methods in cross-dataset transfer learning linear classification task, even surpassing supervised learning.
-It is expected to alleviate the influence of medical image long tail problem on the model through cross-dataset pre-training.
-Secondly, we discuss mask ratio, which is suitable for pathological characterization, and find that MAE is also superior to the most advanced methods in self-supervised linear classification of pathological images.
-In the future work, we will further optimize the GCMAE method according to the characteristics of pathological images, and transfer the representations obtained by this method to the downstream task of disease prediction with few-shot learning at WSI level.
+In this paper, the GCMAE, an SSL method, is proposed.
+According to the characteristics of pathological images, contrastive learning is introduced to improve the general representation ability of the MAE; this approach achieves SOTA performance in cross-dataset and cross-disease downstream transfer learning tasks, even surpassing supervised learning.
+This technique is expected to alleviate the influence of the long-tailed medical image problem on the model through cross-dataset pretraining.
+Second, we discuss the mask ratio that is suitable for pathological representation and provide a reference for a self-supervised algorithm with the MIM paradigm that is applied in the field of pathological image representation.
+Finally, based on the GCMAE, we propose a reasonable automatic diagnosis process for HE-stained pathological images and explore the feasibility of clinically applying the GCMAE through a lightweight modeling method.